 It is something we should recognize and transcend.

 That programming doesn't care about us.
 Doesn't look out for us.
 It looks out for the genes.
 It occasionally tosses us tablescraps of pleasure and satisfaction, to keep us motivated and hopeful.
 But it's a never-ending game that traps us in cycles of unnecessary & fruitless suffering until we finally find ourselves staring at the ravenous, gaping maw of death and we think, wait, what was this all for?

 It's a choice to play the game, once you know the truth: we can hack our way out of that programming and into states of fuller, clearer, more loving awareness.

 The tradeoff is ultimately between comfort & discovery.
 Known & unknown.
-I see the arc in science toward increasingly counter-intuitive models of reality as motivation to take the plunge.
+I see the above-discussed arc in science toward increasingly counter-intuitive models of reality as motivation to take the plunge.
 I believe our logical reasoning and intuitions are inadequate tools for exploring the fundamental truths of being - truths that are more accurately characterized as experiences, spelunks, rather than as propositions or metaphors.
 Fortunately, we're equipped with a built-in headlamp: conscious awareness.
 Apply it meditatively, in the spirit of discovery, and truths beyond description may be seen.